 2 tablespoons butter (you can use more to your taste at the end of the cooking process)

 start with 1 teaspoon salt ( you can use more to your taste at the end of the cooking process)

 3 cups bone broth ( you can use more to “thin out” soup towards the end of the cooking process)

 - Preheat the oven to 425 degrees.

 - Drizzle butternut squash with olive oil and sprinkle salt and pepper inside.
-Place face down on baking sheet.
+Place face down on a baking sheet.

 - Bake for 45 minutes.
 The butternut squash will brown and caramelize.

-- Melt butter in a large soup pot and add in chopped shallot.
+- Melt butter in a large soup pot and add chopped shallot.
 Allow to cook for about 5 minutes before adding in garlic.
 Continue to cook shallots and garlic for about 1 minute, then place cooked vegetables in a stand blender

-- Close and secure lid, blend until creamy texture is reached.
+- Close and secure lid, blend until a creamy texture is reached.
 Adding in small amounts of more bone broth will help your soup to “thin out” more if you want a thinner consistency.

 - This step is optional, but I prefer pouring the soup from the blender into the original large soup pot and allow to simmer for about 20 minutes on low.
-Feel free to add in more salt, pepper and or butter to taste.
+Feel free to add in more salt, pepper, and or butter to taste.

 WHAT TO EAT WITH BUTTERNUT SQUASH FROM SCRATCH